rclone/rclone/docs/content/docs.md

 `--size-only` may be used to only compare the sizes, not the MD5SUMs.

+### rclone cleanup remote:path ###

+Clean up the remote if possible.
+Empty the trash or delete old file versions.
+Not supported by all remotes.

 ### rclone dedupe remote:path ###

 By default `dedup` interactively finds duplicate files and offers to